Tax season is coming! And some people are finishing up their federal and state income tax returns in large numbers.

 File Collection Platform.

-File collection Platforms are a great option for sending documents securely, they have a range of features to make it easier for you to share and store documents directly in cloud storage, rather than scattered through an inbox in the prying eyes of hackers.
+File collection Platforms and document portals are a great option for sending documents securely, they have a range of features to make it easier for you to share and store documents directly in cloud storage, rather than scattered through an inbox in the prying eyes of hackers.

 In addition to internal information security standards, these solutions eliminate intermediary email servers and can offer better encryption in transit and storage.
 The highest level of document protection may be provided if you have this option.